 How to Improve Your Customer Follow Up

-June 25, 2019 - Customer Experience - 9 minutes
+June 25, 2019 | Read: 5 minutes

-Customer experience is a buzzword that’s been going around for some time but field service companies often find it challenging.
 After all, it’s not that easy to make an experience out of an electrical check or follow-up on a quick service, for example.
 Which is why in this post, we’ll be talking about all the problems related to customer follow up.

 Of course, we would never throw a bunch of issues at you and leave it at that.
 Read on to find the solutions!

-1. Channel your inner customer.
+Channel your inner customer

 To help you see the experience your business provides from the customer’s perspective, in these posts we’re asking you to play the part of a customer who’s called a plumbing company to fix a leak.
 If that doesn’t work for you, replace the scenario with one that does.